C.O.O.L.™ Education Project

-The areas served by the COOL Education Project are Hinds, Madison and Scott counties.
-In Hinds, this project has been enacted in Brinkley Middle School, Callaway High School, Murrah High School and will soon start at Peeples Middle School.
-In Madison County, this project serves Highland Elementary and Olde Towne Middle School as well as Nichols Middle School.
-The COOL Education Project can be seen at Forest Elementary in Scott County.
-This program runs year-round with core program days held Tuesday through Thursday during the school year and a camp that last five weeks held during the summer.
+The C.O.O.L.
+Education Project serves Hinds, Madison and Scott counties.
+In Hinds, the C.O.O.L.™ Education Project serves Callaway High School and Murrah High School.
+In Madison County, the C.O.O.L.™ Education Project serves Ann E. Smith Elementary, Highland Elementary, and Olde Towne Middle School as well as Nichols Middle School.
+In Scott County, the C.O.O.L.™ Education Project serves Forest Elementary.
+The C.O.O.L.™ Education Project runs year-round with program days held Tuesday through Thursday during the school year, and a camp that last five weeks held during the summer.